Careers

 Jobs Available

 As of February 2025.
-ACGC is seeking to hire a bilingual Child and Family Therapist, an Infant and Early Childhood (IEC) Individual and Family Therapist and a bilingual Client Service Specialist.
+ACGC is seeking to hire three Child and Family Therapists (bilingual preferred), an Infant and Early Childhood (IEC) Individual and Family Therapist, and a bilingual Client Service Specialist.

-Bilingual Child And Family Therapist: The therapist will be responsible for providing individual and/or family psychotherapy services and may provide clinical supervision to up to two (2) interns.
+Three Child And Family Therapist (bilingual preferred): The therapist will be responsible for providing individual and/or family psychotherapy services and may provide clinical supervision to up to two (2) interns.
 Duties and Responsibilities include:

 - Provide individual and family services to a caseload of up to 24 clients; at least 50% of clients will be seen in-person and up to 50% may be seen virtually.